 - Assembly instructions confusing for less experienced users

-The SKILSAW SPT70WT-01 is one of the best portable table saws for your money if you’re looking for a budget-friendly woodworking tool.
+The Skil SPT99-11 is one of the best portable table saws for your money if you’re looking for a saw with some serious torque.
 It’s unique among the models reviewed here in using a worm drive rather than a direct drive mechanism to spin the blade.
-This gives it some additional torque, letting it cut up to 3 1/2” stock.
+The gearing mechanism in a worm drive gives it much more torque than a comparable direct-drive saw, letting it cut up to 3 5/8” stock.
+If you need to cut particularly hard or thick wood stock, this will let you sail through without causing as much strain on the motor.

 Portable table saws sometimes get a bad rap for being underpowered.
 However, the six tools I’ve reviewed above are virtually guaranteed to get the job done if you need a simple and lightweight solution for home improvement projects.
 Plus, you won’t throw your back out if you have to move it around the shop.